Renaissance: Investigating the Pretraining of Vision-Language Encoders: Future Directions

-There are several model types, beyond one-tower and two-tower encoders, that we hope to support in future versions.
+\paragraph{Model Types} There are several model types, beyond one-tower and two-tower encoders, that we plan to support in future versions.
 These include, dual encoder, encoder-decoder and decoder only model types (see \citet{fields2023vision} for explanations of and examples for each type).
 By virtue of adding these model types, we also hope to include the ability to generate text for tasks such as image captioning.